CristinaRuth/cristina-ruth/src/pages/posts/5-ways-writing-documentation-helps-YOU.md

 * Trying to troubleshoot a bug, and we find our way into a "plugin".
 We then read through their "troubleshooting" documentation.

-* When we're looking into contributing to an open soruce project, we read through their "Contributing.md" documentation.
+* When we're looking into contributing to an open source project, we read through their "Contributing.md" documentation.

 * When we're setting up our machines to have a local working environment for an open source project, we read through their "Setup.md" documentation.